hrgarber/board_game_gym/README.md

   - Regular Pieces: Placed showing your color.
   - Permanent Pieces: Placed showing your opponent's color.
 When placed, they flip all directly touching regular pieces (adjacently and diagonally), including those of your own color.
 Permanent pieces do not flip other permanent pieces.
 - Move Choice: On each turn, a player must choose to place either a regular or a permanent piece, but not both.
+- Strategic Use of Permanent Pieces: Permanent pieces are placed in your opponent's color, and they flip the adjacent and diagonal regular pieces.
+The use of permanent pieces is crucial for both advancing your own path and disrupting your opponent's progress.

 ### Path Building:
 - Path Formation: A path is created by connecting pieces that are "touching" each other either adjacently or diagonally.
-- Inclusive Path: Your path may include any pieces with your color showing on top.
+- Inclusive Path: Your path may include any pieces with your color showing on top, including pieces that were flipped by a permanent piece.
 - Path Direction: The path can weave back and forth in any direction as long as it connects opposite ends (sides A and B) and the pieces are linked together.
+- Path Flexibility: The path can weave in any direction as long as its pieces touch adjacently or diagonally.

 ### Winning:
-- The game is won by the first player who completes a path connecting sides A and B.
+- Win Condition: The first player to complete a continuous path connecting sides A and B wins.

 ### Special Rules:
 - Edge Rule: If you play a permanent piece at either side A or B, it must be placed in your opponent's color.
 - Flipping Mechanic: When placing a permanent piece, it flips all touching regular pieces, but not other permanent pieces.
+- Permanent Pieces: These pieces remain static and cannot be flipped once placed, making their placement a significant strategic choice.

+### Additional Insights:
+- Simplified Flow: The game flow is simple but strategic.
+Players alternate placing pieces, and the dynamic nature of flipping pieces creates opportunities for both advancing your path and disrupting your opponent's progress.
+- Permanent Pieces and Flipping: Permanent pieces are especially important as they flip adjacent regular pieces, including your own, creating significant changes in board control.

 ## Installation